-God has not only created us, but seeks to save us from disaster, to draw us to Himself.
+God has not only created us, but seeks to save us from disaster, to draw us to Himself in loving embrace.
 It is a romance, an adventurous epic, a coming-of-age story, a battle between good and evil.
-This story is found in scripture and in our lives, and it keeps reappearing in all the stories we tell.
+We find this story in scripture and in our lives, and it keeps reappearing in all the stories we tell.

-“People wonder why the novel is the most popular form of literature; people wonder why it is read more than books of science or books of metaphysics.
+As GK Chesterton wrote, “People wonder why the novel is the most popular form of literature; people wonder why it is read more than books of science or books of metaphysics.
 The reason is very simple; it is merely that the novel is more true than they are.”

 Please peruse this site, and look for your favorite story.